Sulfur production in the United States

-Sulfur production in the United States was 9.04 million metric tons of sulfur content in 2014, all of it recovered as a byproduct, from oil refineries (83 percent), natural gas processing plants (10 percent), and metal smelters (7 percent).
-The United States was second in the world in sulfur production in 2014, behind China.
-The sulfur recovered was marketed in the forms of native (elemental) sulfur (93 percent), and sulfuric acid (7 percent).
-Total value was US$927 million in 2014.
+Sulfur production in the United States was 8.20 million metric tons of sulfur content in 2024, most of it recovered as a byproduct, from oil refineries, natural gas processing plants, and metal smelters.
+The United States was second in the world in sulfur production in 2024, well behind China at 19 million metric tons.
+The sulfur recovered was marketed in the forms of native (elemental) sulfur, and sulfuric acid.
+Sulfur prices & production have been variable, a result of volatility in the demand for sulfur.

 Byproduct sulfur from oil refineries, gas processing plants, and metal smelters is a "nondiscretionary byproduct," meaning that the sulfur recovery is mandated by environmental regulations put in place to prevent air pollution.
 Because the sulfur must be removed as a cost of producing the primary product, the sulfur byproduct will be sold, even at a price lower than the cost of recovery.
 This has enabled byproduct sulfur to drive other forms of sulfur production, notably Frasch sulfur, out of the market in the United States.